Stanwang218/ticl/README.md

-# MotherNet

-The MotherNet is a hypernetwork foundational model (or conditional neural process) for tabular data classification.
+# Tabular In-Context Learning Models

-Both the architecture and the code is based on the [TabPFN](https://github.com/automl/TabPFN) by the [Freiburg AutoML group](https://www.automl.org/).
+This repository is based on the code and architecture of [TabPFN](https://github.com/automl/TabPFN) by the [Freiburg AutoML group](https://www.automl.org/).

+This repository adds additional scaffolding for training the model via a CLI and adds several new model families, in particular **MotherNet** a hyper-network architecture based on ``TabPFN``, and **GAMformer** an architecture that produces a Generalized Additive Model via in-context learning, and **TabFlex**, a transformer architecture using linear attention that overcomes the scaling limitations of ``TabPFN`` in terms of features, models and number of classes.

+The repository includes code for training and prediction with these models, as well as links to checkpoints for the models used in our publications.

-This is a research prototype, shared for research use, and not meant for real-world applications.
+All models provided are research prototypes, shared for research use, and not meant for real-world applications.
 Responsibility for using the models contained in this repository, as well monitoring and assessing potential impact of the models lies with the user of the code.

 ## Installation